slatedocs/slate/source/includes/metype/_third_party_login.md

       jwt: 'jwtForTheBatman'
     });
 ```
-* User data including JWT is sent to Metype using callback function provided by Metype in metype js.
+* User data including JWT is sent to Metype using callback function provided by Metype in Metype javascript.

 *  To login the user we need to call `accountUserLogin()` as shown on the right.